haberdashPI/Weber.jl/docs/src/stimulus.md

     You can safely play the same file multiple times: the sound is cached, and will only load into memory once.

-If you need to manipulate the sound before playing it, it you can load it using [`sound`](@ref).
-For example, to remove any frequencys from `"mysound_file.wav"` above 400Hz before playing the sound, you could do the following.
+If you need to manipulate the sound before playing it, you can load it using [`sound`](@ref).
+For example, to remove any frequencies from `"mysound_file.wav"` above 400Hz before playing the sound, you could do the following.

 ```julia
 mysound = lowpass(sound("mysound_file.wav"),400Hz)